 2018 (Work completed)

 - Rehabilitation of the asphalt surface on five of the bridge’s six lanes: three southbound lanes leading to Ottawa and two northbound lanes leading to Gatineau.

 - Repairs to the drains and the bridge expansion joints.

-- Reduced posted speed to 50 km/h.
+- Posted speed reduced to 50 km/h.

 During the development of the project plan, we took the opportunity to ask the public, stakeholders and interest groups to provide feedback on proposed options to improve the bridge’s cycle track.
-The option chosen by the NCC’s Board of Directors in April 2018 is the preferred and recommended option for implementation, according to the results of the public consultation and the expert analysis undertaken in winter 2018.
+The option chosen by the NCC’s Board of Directors in April 2018 was the preferred and recommended option for implementation, according to the results of the public consultation and the expert analysis undertaken in winter 2018.

 This project is part of the NCC’s major infrastructure projects made possible with the Government of Canada’s $55-million investment from the 2018 federal budget.